-The Cornering Enhanced Traction Control System (C-TCS) is a variant of TCS that takes into consideration the lean angle of the motorcycle.
-C-TCS is designed to prevent the rear wheel from excessive spinning under acceleration while cornering.
-The action of C-TCS is tailored when cornering based on lean angle.
+The Cornering Enhanced Traction Control System (C-TCS) is designed to prevent the rear wheel from excessive spinning under acceleration when going straight or cornering.
+C-TCS can improve rider confidence when available traction is compromised by wet weather, a sudden unanticipated change in the surface, or when riding on an unpaved road.
+The action of C-TCS is also tailored when cornering based on lean angle.
 Each pre-programed ride mode has a specific level of C-TCS.

-For models equipped with customizable ride modes the rider can select from three levels of C-TCS intervention.
+In the customizable ride modes the rider can select from three levels of C-TCS intervention.